marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/storage.md

 Multiple pods can use the same volume by referencing the same claim.
 Depending on the storage type, access will be enabled or not.
-E.g., some storage providers allow write from one node only (so multiple pods on that node can write).
+E.g., some storage providers allow writing from one node only (so multiple pods on that node can write).
 Other nodes cannot write.

 PV that is ready to be claimed has "Available" status.